SPRING 2018 Workshops

 Mindfulness is the practice of being aware of the present moment, not the past or future.
-Use of mindfulness-based techniques is linked to reductions in anxiety, physical pain symptoms, and depression.
 Whether you've never meditated or have been practicing for years, this experiential group will use repeated practice to cultivate a greater capacity to focus mindfully on the present.
-These techniques can be an important component of stress management, allowing you to live your life with less turmoil and greater tranquility.
+Mindfulness-based techniques, such as meditation, are an important component of stress management, allowing you to live your life with less turmoil and greater tranquility.

 About Group Therapy

 We offer a variety of confidential support groups each semester in which students receive tremendous understanding, support and encouragement from peers facing similar issues.
 Students also gain different perspectives, ideas and viewpoints.
 Most students, while somewhat apprehensive at first, report that the group therapy experience was helpful far beyond their expectations.